katyjg/mxlive/docs/source/index.rst

 managing synchrotron visits from experiment planning and organisation to shipment tracking to data and analysis access.

 MxLIVE relies on MxDC as a source of meta-data from data collection sessions on the beamline, and acts as a resource from which MxDC can fetch sample information.
 While this close-coupling is tailored to MxDC, all connections are handled through the use of APIs, so other data collection applications could also be modified to complement MxLIVE.

+Source code can be found at https://github.com/katyjg/mxlive.

 .. note::
     An earlier version of MxLIVE is described in the following publication: